Configuring Dimension Defaults

 However, the settings service is more useful than simply maintaining the point of view.
 All stored values in the setting service can be retrieved and used in reports, for example to set dynamic titles and descriptions or to pass into MDX or into analog dimensions.
 Settings service values are stored by instance, by dimension, by hierarchy in a 3 part key delimited by period as instanceName.dimensionName.hierarchyName, for example UX_Samples.Product.Product.

 Two keys are actually stored per hierarchy; one for the element principal name and one for the display text displayed in the filter drop-down which is dependent on the selected attribute (which doesn't have to be an alias).
 The display text key is has "-alias" appended to the primary name key e.g. instanceName.dimensionName.hierarchyName-alias or UX_Samples.Product.Product-alias from the above example.
+It is also possible to retrieve any attribute value from and filter dimension and use this in display text, info text or MDX fields.
+For example to retrieve the value of the size attribute for the displayed member of the Product dimension (see below).

 When retrieving values from the settings service a substitution variable notation is used in the form $<<variable>>.
 For example: